 The P&EAD summarizes the expenditures required each year to execute the programs outlined in the SMWP.
 Most of the expenditures related to implementation of the SWMP pass through the P&EAD and the FMD.
 The P&EAD is responsible for administrative functions within the Storm Water Management Program, including fiscal analysis, budget management, and planning.
-The P&EAD carries out the administrative activities for the program, including (1) general program budget analysis and planning; (2) inspections and enforcement; (3) monitoring and reporting; (4) coordination and involvement with the Copermittees and agencies; (5) assistance to other groups outside the department; (6) internal and external training, workshops, and public events; and (7) assistance in securing the materials and equipment necessary to perform required tasks.
-The FMD is generally responsible for the operations and maintenance aspects of the program, including (1) inspection and maintenance of storm drain systems; (2) maintenance of facilities and grounds; (3) securing of materials, equipment, and vehicles necessary to perform required tasks; and (4) support for management of the Authority's wastes.
+The P&EAD carries out the administrative activities for the program, including (1) general program budget analysis and planning; (2) inspections and enforcement; (3) monitoring and reporting; (4) coordination and involvement with the Copermittees and agencies; (5) assistance to other groups outside the department; (6) internal and external training, workshops, and public events; (7) assistance in securing the materials and equipment necessary to perform required tasks; and (8) inspection and maintenance of storm drain systems.
+The FMD is generally responsible for the operations and maintenance aspects of the program, including (1) maintenance of facilities and grounds; (2) securing of materials, equipment, and vehicles necessary to perform required tasks; and (3) support for management of the Authority's wastes.